ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots.rst

     :dedent: 4
     :lines: 14-16

-A supervisor Robot is always automatically added to the world file by ``WebotsLauncher``.
+A supervisor Robot is always automatically added to the world file by ``WebotsLauncher`` (While only for dev version).
 This robot is controlled by the custom node ``Ros2Supervisor``, which must also be started using the ``Ros2SupervisorLauncher``.
 This node allows to spawn URDF robots directly into the world, and it also publishes useful topics like ``/clock``.